The Joy of Tidying Up: Organization Tips to Make the Most of Every Room

 Did you know that research shows that people with tidier homes are happier and healthier?
 Studies suggest that people who are more organized are less likely to be fatigued, depressed, unfocused, and obese.
-In one study, researchers discovered that house cleanliness was more of a predictor of physical health than neighborhood walkability!
+In one study, researchers discovered that house cleanliness and home organization was more of a predictor of physical health than neighborhood walkability!
 Let’s face it: Living in a clean and tidy environment is just all-around more enjoyable—as if you needed another item on your list of reasons to get organized.

 If you’re like many Americans, you’ve probably looked at an item and asked yourself “Does this spark joy?” at the behest of organization authority Marie Kondo.
 Or perhaps you’ve considered whether your maximalist lifestyle has heightened your carbon footprint.
 Perhaps you’re preparing to put your home on the market and have heard that organization, like brand-new flooring or a black front door, can help your house sell for more.
 Whether you seek joy, peace, serenity, sustainability, or a higher return on investment, giving your space an organizational overhaul will be well worth your while.

 But how?
 Well, first things first: Organize your organizing goals.
 One of the simplest ways to tackle large projects is to break things down into smaller parts.
 In this whole-home organization guide, we’ll go room by room to help you tidy your way to happiness.